SharePoint/sp-dev-docs/docs/spfx/subscribe-to-list-notifications.md

 ## Considerations

-- both web parts and extensions can use the list subscription capabilities
+- all SharePoint Framework components can use the list subscription capabilities
-- it is only possible to subscribe to notifications in SharePoint Document Libraries.
-SharePoint Lists don't support this capability at the moment
+- you can subscribe to events from lists and libraries
 - there is a few seconds delay between the change and the notification being received by the component
-- components can subscribe to changes in multiple Document Libraries
+- components can subscribe to changes in multiple Document Libraries or lists
 - the change notification doesn't pass any information about the added or changed document.
 To see what has changed, use the SharePoint REST API or Microsoft Graph

 ## See also